 Even though all dog owners are responsible for monitoring their dog’s aggressive tendencies, the reality is that most dog bites come from dogs that are familiar to their victims.
 Unfortunately, this means almost all dog bites include some degree of responsibility — and negligence — on a dog owner’s behalf.

 The majority of all levels of dog bites happen when an animal is startled or afraid.
 Sadly, there are too many instances when an otherwise well-behaved dog is provoked into attacking.
 Dog bites that are provoked by teasing or abuse are generally more common when young children are involved.
 But even a well-trained animal can gradually develop violent tendencies and bite.

 If you or a loved one has suffered a dog attack, it’s important that you speak with a dog bite lawyer as soon as possible.
 Our skilled team of dog bite attorneys at West Coast Trial Lawyers understand what you are going through, and we will help you recover all the compensation you are entitled to if you or a loved one has suffered a dog attack.

-Depending on a dog’s breed and the severity of an attack, dog bites can appear differently and cause a variety of injuries.
+Depending on a dog’s breed and the severity of an attack, dog bites can appear differently and cause a variety of injuries – hence levels of dog bites.
 Below are three of the most common dog bite injuries, along with suggestions for what to do in each case.

 Abrasions: An abrasion is a superficial injury, such as a scrape or a graze, that does not go past the epidermis.
 Typically, the victim may not endure significant blood loss from an abrasion that is caused by a dog bite.
 Scarring may occur in the worst cases.
 A dog bite victim who suffers an abrasion can often treat their injury at home.
 However, medical attention is recommended to ensure you don’t have an infection or more serious complications.